SVCE-ACM/A-December-of-Algorithms-2021/README.md

 ### December 5 - Biscuit Bonanza

    #### Problem Statement
-   - A local biscuit store sells only 2 types of biscuits: circular and rectangular biscuits.
-They are referred to by the numbers '0' and '1' respectively.
+   - A local biscuit store sells only `2` types of biscuits: circular and rectangular biscuits.
+They are referred to by the numbers `0` and `1` respectively.
 The customers stand in a queue and they either purchase circular or rectangular biscuits.
    - The number of biscuits is equal to the number of customers.
 They are placed in a stack.
    - At each step: If the customer at the front of the queue prefers the biscuit on the top of the stack, they will take it and leave the queue.
    - Otherwise, they will directly go to the queue's end.
-   -  Consider two integer arrays ‘customers’ and ‘biscuits’ where biscuits[i] is the type of the ith biscuit in the stack (i = 0 is the top of the stack) and customers[j] is the preference of the jth customer in the initial queue (j = 0 is the front of the queue).
+   -  Consider two integer arrays `customers` and `biscuits` where `biscuits[i]` is the type of the `i`th biscuit in the stack (i = 0 is the top of the stack) and `customers[j]` is the preference of the `j`th customer in the initial queue (j = 0 is the front of the queue).
 This continues until none want to take the top biscuit and are thus unable to eat.
    -  Return the number of customers that are unable to eat.

    <p align="center"><img src ="https://media.giphy.com/media/nAErqE3k2C3fy/giphy.gif" /></p>